dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 </StackLayout>
 ```

-In this example, each <xref:Microsoft.Maui.Controls.RadioButton> has an `Image` as its content, while also defining a string-based value.
+In this example, each <xref:Microsoft.Maui.Controls.RadioButton> has an <xref:Microsoft.Maui.Controls.Image> as its content, while also defining a string-based value.
 This enables the value of the checked radio button to be easily identified.

 ## Group RadioButtons